 Opportunists are the most dangerous type of burglar.
 They are often addicted to drugs (which destroy their decision-making abilities).

-There is little or no planning prior to the break in with opportunists.
-They might pick a home at random, or decide to break in when they see a window left open at night.
+There is little or no planning before the break-in with opportunists.
+They might pick a home at random or decide to break in when they see a window left open at night.
 No scoping takes place beforehand.

-The reason that opportunists are so dangerous is because they could panic.
+The reason that opportunists are so dangerous is that they could panic.
 If caught mid-burglary, an opportunist might react by opening fire.
 Drugs can also make them violent.

 Deterred by: Quality locks, signs that someone is home

 Some of these tactics will seem obvious.
-However, there are probably some things that are putting your home security at risk that you aren’t even aware of – particularly your social media use.
+However, some things are probably putting your home security at risk that you aren’t even aware of – particularly your social media use.

 1: Hide Evidence of Valuables

-A lot of us leave our curtains open during the day to get light in.
-Well, those windows also show potential criminals all the valuables you have in your home!
+Many of us leave our curtains open during the day to get light in.
+Those windows also show potential criminals all the valuables you have in your home!